Presidency of the

 In addition to the above structure an existing local or foreign company can operate in Lebanon through a branch office.

-The Capital of a limited liability company is divided into parts.
-The transfer of parts to a non-partner is subject to the consent of partners representing at least ¾ of the capital.
+The Capital of a limited liability company is divided into social parts.
+The transfer of social parts is subject to 10% capital gain tax and if to a non-partner, the transfer is subject to the consent of partners representing at least ¾ of the capital.

 The partners’ liability is limited to his contribution into the Capital.